Lyeeroy/dk_darkmode/README.md

 # Dark Mode for TribalWars

-This Tampermonkey script activates dark mode on websites.
-The code is messy and not perfect, as I wrote it while learning JavaScript, but it generally works.
+This Tampermonkey script enables dark mode on websites.
+The script certainly is not perfect but it works.

 ## Installation